Dutch Oven Daddy

 Notes

-Storing leftovers: Personally, I like the eggs cooked fresh.
-If I know I’m going to have leftovers, I cook just the amount of eggs for that meal and store the leftover sweet potatoes in the fridge.
+• Storing leftovers: Personally, I like the eggs cooked fresh.
+If I know I am going to have leftovers, I cook just the amount of eggs for that meal and store the leftover sweet potatoes in the fridge.
 They will last for up to three days.
-Then I reheat them in a skillet and add the eggs.
-So yum!
+Then I reheat them in a skillet and add fresh eggs.

 Nutrition